 We Virginians are fortunate to have an abundance of natural treasures in our own backyards.
 Climate change puts it all at risk.
 As a husband, father, and tireless advocate for the environment, I have a sense of urgency that we must work together to ensure that our families and future generations can enjoy the natural beauty that Virginia has to offer.
 Between my work at Ocean Conservancy and Citizen’s Climate Lobby, I have made environmental protection one of my greatest priorities and will continue to do so as your Delegate.
+One of the first actions I took after announcing my candidacy was sign the No Fossil Fuel Pledge, because contributions from Fossil Fuel interests should not have any influence over our legislative decisions.

 I will champion policies to ensure our drinking water quality regulations are robust, our solid waste planning modernized, and our water supply stable.
 I'll work to preserve our forests, which are vital to the quality of the air we breathe.
 I'm a staunch advocate for increased investment in clean, renewable sources of energy.
 Virginia has enormous potential to be a leader in renewable energy, and its utilization is immensely beneficial to our environment and economy.
 One of my top priorities will be to empower Virginians to conserve energy.
 We can do this through tax incentives to encourage investment in cleaner sources of energy like wind and solar, and public-private partnerships to retrofit existing buildings making them more energy efficient.